stlehmann/Flask-MQTT/README.md

 # Flask-MQTT

-Flask Extension for the MQTT protocol
+Flask Extension for the [MQTT protocol][1].
+It is based on the package [paho-mqtt][0] and aimes to simplify MQTT integration in Flask.
+MQTT is a machine-to-machine "Internet of Things" protocol and was designed for extremely lightweight publish/subscribe messaging transport.

 ## Installation